-Our discussion centered on the wealth transfer opportunities created by the COVID-19 pandemic, in particular using IDGTs to transfer wealth to the next generation.
-I asked John, Sandy and Ethan a series of questions to help us understand how to use IDGTs.
+The discussion is centered on the wealth transfer opportunities created by the COVID-19 pandemic, in particular using IDGTs to transfer wealth to the next generation.
+Read the full interview below for insight on how to use IDGTs.

 The IDGT beneficiaries are typically the grantor’s children or grandchildren who will ultimately receive estate tax-free assets which have also been able to grow without reduction for income taxes since the grantor has been paying the income taxes.